BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 Select **Customize Location...** when individual formats need different folders.
 An enabled format-specific location overrides the main Export Location for that format.

-See [Export Location](pdmpublisher-options/export-location.md) and the [Placeholder Reference](pdmpublisherspecialvariable.md) for path examples.
+See [Export Location](pdmpublisher-options/export-location.md) and the [Placeholder Reference](pdmpublisherspecialvariable.md) for path examples and add-in-specific behavior.

 ### Filename